Hey, how are ya?!

 Growing up as an avid sports fan, I was an aspiring athlete who played basketball and baseball.
 I went from being a star athlete to a benchwarmer because of the effects of FA.
 At the start of my freshman year of high school, FA’s progression brought my playing days to a halt.
 In a bitter twist of irony, my twin brother Sean, who is not afflicted with FA, was an exceptional multi-sport athlete who captained several high school and college sports teams.

 After we both graduated from Lawrence Academy Prep High School in 2013, we split off and I moved on to pursue an undergraduate degree from Quinnipiac University.
 Undeterred by my physical debilitation and limited life expectancy, I made up his mind to live life as fully as possible.
-After graduating from Quinnipiac University in 2017 with a bachelor’s degree in Political Science aserving as a Fraternity Man, an Orientation Leader and Student Body President, he shipped off to Boston.
+After graduating from Quinnipiac University in 2017 with a bachelor’s degree in Political Science, serving as a Fraternity Man in Sigma Phi Epsilon, an Orientation Leader and Student Body President, I shipped off to Boston.

 For many years, the news of FA blindsided me.
 Even though I was far from alone, for a while I felt like the only person on the planet.
 Since that time, the road to self-awareness, confidence, and acceptance has been a bumpy ride.
 A terminal diagnosis will do that.
 I may have accomplished a lot in life, but the “mental” journey took awhile.
 Admittedly I wasted a lot of time thinking about how little time I might have, and it struck me: That’s sort of dumb.
 So, I decided to take the ticking time clock and embrace it while I can, and that is exactly what I am doing now!
 Instead of fighting time, I’m partnering with it.